diasurgical/devilution/README.md

 Building with MinGW(32/64)
 - Ensure that the MinGW binary paths have been added to the command line.
-- For MinGW32, navigate to the project root and execute `mingw32-make -f Makefile32`.
+- For MinGW32, navigate to the project root and execute `make MINGW32=mingw32`.
 The process will take longer than Visual Studio.
 - For MinGW64, refer to the respective documentation: [Linux](Support/INSTALL_linux.md) | [Windows](Support/INSTALL_windows.md).
 Note that only x86 systems may be targeted for the time being.

 Compiling Definitions